leecher1337/thinkpad-Lx30-ec/doc/keyboard.md

 # Patching L430/530 for a classic 7-row Keyboard

 So I had a look at the Keyboard handling routines and found out where they keyboard layout table lies and how to edit it.
 The results are plenty tables that might become handy for you to patch your own keyboard layout.
+These patches are currently only tested on Lx30 Thinkpads, as I'm unsure if the classic 7-row keyboard can also be applied to B590 and E330.
+It would be trivial to adapt the EC firmware for these models too, so just drop me an e-mail if you verified that 7-row keyboard can be installed on these machines.
+Anyway, you can also use this information to modify the existing keyboard layout easily on all supported machines.

 ## Location of the keyboard table